mrezanejad/LineDrawingExtraction/README.md

 If you use the our LineDrawingExtraction package, we appreciate it if you cite the following papers:

 ```
+@InProceedings{rezanejad2019scene,
+author = {Rezanejad, Morteza and Downs, Gabriel and Wilder, John and Walther, Dirk B and Jepson, Allan and Dickinson, Sven and Siddiqi, Kaleem},
+title = {Scene Categorization from Contours: Medial Axis Based Salience Measures},
+booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+month = {June},
+year = {2019}
+}

 @ARTICLE{iverson_llOps,
 author={L. A. {Iverson} and S. W. {Zucker}},
 journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},